prmr/SoftwareDesign/modules/Module-03.md

 ### Sharing References with Anonymous Classes and Lambda Expressions

 [Module 1](Module-01.md) introduced the concept of *encapsulation*, and this module focused on the careful management of objects and their state.
-One common programming language featurel, *anonymous classes and functions* requires careful consideration to ensure references to objects are not shared by accident.
+One common programming language feature, *anonymous classes and functions* requires careful consideration to ensure references to objects are not shared by accident.

 As demonstrated in the code of [Hand.createByRankComparator](answers/Hand.java), methods of Java anonymous classes have access to an interesting scope that seems to include the local variables of the parent method.